Influenza vaccine for children

 • Winter is the time when your child is most likely to come into contact with the flu and it takes about 2 weeks for the flu vaccination to be most effective.

-with underlying health conditions, including:
+• they are 6 months or older with underlying health conditions, including:

-Read more about the eligibility criteria.(external link)
+Read more about the free flu vaccine eligibility criteria(external link)

 To protect your child

 The flu is a viral infection that can be serious and sometimes life-threatening – it's not the same as having a bad cold.
 Even if your child is fit and healthy, they can catch the flu.
-The flu vaccine can help stop your child getting very sick and needing hospital care.
+The flu vaccine can help stop your child from getting very sick and needing hospital care.

-Flu vaccination is especially important for children with certain long-term (chronic) health conditions such as asthma, heart disease or diabetes.
-This is because these children are most likely to develop complications from the flu, eg, chest infections.
-If your child does have a long-term condition, make sure they have their flu vaccination every year before winter starts.
+Flu vaccination is especially important for children with certain long-term (chronic) health conditions, such as asthma, heart disease or diabetes.
+This is because these children are most likely to develop complications from the flu (eg, chest infections).
+If your child has a long-term condition, make sure they have their flu vaccination every year before winter starts.
 All household members should also be vaccinated to reduce the chances of your child being exposed to the flu.

 To protect your family/whānau

 The flu virus is very easy to catch and can affect anyone.
-It spreads through the air by coughing and sneezing, as well as by hands, cups and other objects that have been in contact with an infected person's mouth or nose.
+It spreads through the air by coughing and sneezing, as well as by virus particles found on hands, cups and other objects that have been in contact with an infected person's mouth or nose.
 Many people don’t know they have the flu as they don't feel ill.
 But they can still pass it on and make other people very sick.
 Young children, babies, pregnant women and older people are more likely to get sick with the flu.

 Giving your child the flu vaccine may not stop them getting the flu, but it should stop them getting very sick and prevent them needing hospital care.
 It takes up to 2 weeks after getting the flu vaccine for your child to have protection against the flu.